DUNE/dune-justin/docs/security_model.md

 The allocation of a stage to a job also provides another secret: the jobscript secret.
-This is only used within the inner Singularity container that runs the user's jobscript, to get files allocated to the job by justIN.
+This is only used within the inner Singularity container that runs the user's jobscript, to ask the justIN allocator to allocate files to the job.
 This secret is specific to that job and cannot be used for other methods than `get_file`.

 When the user jobscript finishes, the generic job uses the `record_results`